crispinalan/talkcalendar/README.md

 ## Roadmap
 ```
 improve word pronunciation
-use punctuation to alter the delivery of speech
 explore the use of stress to improve tone of voice
 control of pitch and speed settings
 increase number of words in pronouncing dictionary